zhullyb/monyhar/monyhar/docs/design/sandbox.md

 One issue that other similar sandbox projects face is how restricted can the token and job be while still having a properly functioning process.
-For the Chromium sandbox, the most restrictive token takes the following form:
+For the Monyhar sandbox, the most restrictive token takes the following form:

 #### Regular Groups
 * Logon SID : mandatory